Executive MBA

 Induction week

-Your Executive MBA induction will be spent at our South Kensington Campus in London, where you will meet with the rest of your cohort, faculty and programme staff.
+Your Executive MBA induction will take place on our South Kensington Campus in London.
+This is the chance for you to meet the rest of your cohort, faculty and programme staff.

 This two-day induction will lay the foundations of your Executive MBA experience.
 As well as a programme introduction, you will partake in several lectures and activities to give you a taste for the programme, as well as attending a special welcome dinner.